ezand/retro2mqtt/README.md

 ### 🎮 RetroArch Configuration

-To enable retro2mqtt to monitor RetroArch activity, you must enable logging in RetroArch:
+To enable retro2mqtt to monitor RetroArch activity, you need to configure both logging and network commands:

+#### Logging Setup

 1. Open RetroArch
 2. Navigate to **Settings → Logging**